 Optimism is considered the silver bullet – the one characteristic that happy people have and sad people don’t.
 More than that, it’s considered something that can be developed.

-Even better, it’s considered altruistic – those that are more optimistic are more happy.
+Even better, it’s considered altruistic – those that are more optimistic are happier.
 Those that are happier are in turn a better spouse, parent, friend, and employee.

 Optimism not only makes you happier, it also makes you more successful.

 Without optimism, we wouldn’t have Google or Facebook.
 Ask a startup founder how they judge their chances of success, and they will say, “oh, maybe 50 to 70 percent.”
 This, despite them being intelligent.
 This, despite them knowing that less than 10% of startups succeed.
 It’s optimism that keeps them hopeful, and that keeps them ignoring reality.
 When I launched a technology startup at the age of 19, it was optimism that kept me going, even while I should have known my chances of success were less than abysmal.